Have a second Helping

 You can read more about the story behind Second Helping in the Bitter Southerner’s recent article, A Second Helping of Generosity.
 Delta’s Sky Magazine also shouted out to Second Helping in their November article, An Appetite for Giving Back.

 WHERE TO FIND IT:

-For the first time ever, Second Helping is available in kegs and 16-ounce cans in retail stores, plus select restaurants and bars.
-Look for Second Helping at independent package stores and Metro Atlanta Kroger and Publix.
-Second Helping is also available on draft and in cans at the SweetWater Brewing Company tap room.
+This Thanksgiving, Second Helping will be available in kegs and 16-ounce cans in retail stores, plus select restaurants and bars.
+Keep an eye out for Second Helping at independent package stores and Metro Atlanta Kroger and Publix.
+Second Helping will also available on draft and in cans at the SweetWater Brewing Company tap room.

 Tell us about Crosby Hop Farm!

 Crosby Hop Farm is a leading hop grower, merchant and processor.
 For five generations, the Crosby family has grown hops in Oregon’s beautiful Willamette Valley, just 45 minutes south of Portland.
 As a Salmon-Safe grower and Certified B Corporation®, we’re proud to use our business as a force for good, and we are grounded by our core values: quality, sustainability, innovation and community.
 We’ve been growing hops for over 100 years and love connecting with craft brewers from all over the world.

 How did the Crosby/SweetWater partnership on Second Helping come about?